SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

 * **Rotation_range** of 20 refers to the *maximum* degrees of rotation we want.
-Every time an image is passed, the ImageDataGenerator will randomly rotate it between 0-20 degrees.
+Every time an image is passed, the ImageDataGenerator will randomly rotate it between 0-20 degrees
 * **Width_shift_range** and **height_shift_range** of 0.2 refer to the maximum width and height that we are happy to shift.
-The ImageDataGenerator will randomly shift our image *up to* 20% both vertically and horizonally.
+The ImageDataGenerator will randomly shift our image *up to* 20% both vertically and horizonally
-* **Zoom_range** of 0.1 means a maximum of 10% inward or outward zoom.
+* **Zoom_range** of 0.1 means a maximum of 10% inward or outward zoom
-* **Horizontal_flip** = True means that each time an image flows in, there is a 50/50 chance of it being flipped.
+* **Horizontal_flip** = True means that each time an image flows in, there is a 50/50 chance of it being flipped
-* **Brightness_range** between 0.5 and 1.5 means our images can become brighter or darker.
+* **Brightness_range** between 0.5 and 1.5 means our images can become brighter or darker
-* **Fill_mode** set to "nearest" means that when images are shifted and/or rotated, we'll just use the *nearest pixel* to fill in any new pixels that are required - and it means our images still resemble the scene.
+* **Fill_mode** set to "nearest" means that when images are shifted and/or rotated, we'll just use the *nearest pixel* to fill in any new pixels that are required - and it means our images still resemble the scene

 ### Results with Augmentation
 As before, I trained the same baseline network architecture, this time only changing the images flowing in.